-Features of the In out Te ĸt Word count 125-135 words (incl luding ta arget words for gaps) Domain Public Occupational Educational Personal Discourse mode Discourse mode Descriptive Narrative Expository Argumentative Instructive Content knowledge General Specific Cultural specificity Neutral Specific Nature of information Only concrete Mostly o concrete rete Fairly abst bstract Mainly abstract Presentation Verbal N Non-verbal (i.e. Both Lexical Level K1 K2 K3 K4 K5 K6 K7 K 8 K9 K10 Lexical Level; further criteria Grammatical level Avg sentence length The cumulative coverage should reach 95% at the K3 level.
-No more than 5% of words should be beyond the K3 level.
+Features of the Inj out Te ĸt Word count 125-135 words (incl uding ta rget words for gaps) Domain Public Occupational Educational Personal Discourse mode Descriptive Narrative Expository Argumentative tive Instructive Content knowledge General Specific Cultural specificity Neutral Specific Nature of information Only concrete Mostly o rete Fairly abstract Mainly abstract Presentation Verbal N Non-verbal (i.e. g iphs) Both Lexical Level K1 K2 K3 K4 K5 K6 K7 K 3 K9 K10 Lexical Level; further The cumulative coverage should reach 95% at the K3 level.
+No more than 5% of words should be beyond the K3 ond the K3 criteria level.
 (See Guidelines on Adhering to Lexical Level for more information).
-A1-B1 Grammatical exponents (See Guidelines on Adhering to Grammatical Level) 13-15 (This is an average figure.
+Grammatical level A1-B1 Grammatical exponents (See Guidelines on Adhering to Grammatical Level) Avg sentence length 13-15 (This is an average figure.
 Individual sentences will span a range above and below the average) Topic From topic list for B1.
-Text genre Magazines, newspapers, instructional materials (such as extracts from textbooks describing important event or people).
+Text genre Magazines, newspapers, instructional materials (such as extracts from textbooks describing important events or people).
 The texts are adapted to the level.
-Although not intended to be authentic, they should reflec features of relevant texts from the TLU domain.
-It should be possible to answer the questions: where would reader be likely to see a text like this outside the test? and is the genre relevant to TLU tasks important for Apti General text takers at B1 level? ould reflect are would a Writer/Reader relationship fic reader.
+Although not intended to be authentic, they should reflect features of relevant texts from the TLU domain.
+It should be possible to answer the questions: where would or reoder be likely to see a text like this outside the test? and is the genre relevant to TLU tasks important for Aptit General text takers at B1 level? ould reflect are would a Writer/Reader relationship fic reader.